-Take advantage of apprenticeship programs to further cut costs.
+Take advantage of apprenticeship programs to cut costs further.
 Many students studying particular trades can benefit from such a program, and they almost always work for free.

-Next, check in on efficiency.
-Is your crew standing around or are they actually getting the job done?
-Incorporate company policies that clarify production expectations, breaks and clock-in and out times.
+Next, check-in on efficiency.
+Is your crew standing around, or are they getting the job done?
+Incorporate company policies that clarify production expectations, breaks, and clock-in and out times.

 Analyzing indirect labor is just as important.
 How many people are necessary to adequately provide for the company?
 Some construction businesses have a single person behind the curtain.

 Finally, use technology to your advantage.
 Keep track of everything and stay organized.
-It can seem overwhelming, but there are many new software programs and platforms available to help contractors and businesses keep tabs on costs.
+It can seem overwhelming, but many new software programs and platforms are available to help contractors and businesses keep tabs on costs.

 Many can even increase production.